Skyler J. Arndt‐Briggs

 Board member since 2014

-Kimberly received a B.A. in International Relations from Connecticut College, with an Honors Certificate from the Toor Cummings Center for International Studies in the Liberal Arts.
-She then earned a J.D. in Environmental Law from Tulane Law School.
+Kimberly received a B.A. in International Relations from Connecticut College with an Honors Certificate in International Studies, and a J.D. in Environmental Law from Tulane Law School.
+In 2017, she was honored as one the Washington Business Journal’s 40 Under 40.

 Board Member since 2019